GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

   5. Paste the previously copied YAML header into the file.
   6. Go to the 'title' field in the YAML header and write the exact same title that you inserted into the [lesson_structure.yml](bin/build_lesson/lesson_structure.yml) file.
   7. If you wish, add content to the main body of the file.
 Then, commit (giving your commit and name and description is optional).
   8. You should now be taken to the [\_episodes](_episodes) folder again.
 Wait a few seconds and then refresh.
-The new episode file should now appear with the title you inserted and a prefix of the form **SiEj-**, where **i** and **j** refer to the session and episode numbers, respectively.
+The new episode file should now appear with the title you inserted and a prefix of the form **SiEj - **, where **i** and **j** refer to the session and episode numbers, respectively.

-As an example, if your title was 'The wonderful pleasures of teaching' and it corresponds to the 11th episode in session 8, you will now have a file named **S8E11-The wonderful pleasures of teaching.md** in your [\_episodes](_episodes) folder.
+As an example, if your title was 'The wonderful pleasures of teaching' and it corresponds to the 11th episode in session 8, you will now have a file named **S8E11 - The wonderful pleasures of teaching.md** in your [\_episodes](_episodes) folder.

 <br/>